simpleuiux/yi-ningwang.com/content/blog/kindrednotes/index.md

 #### TESTING TO FIND THE TRUE VALUE OF THE PRODUCT

-After user testing, there are some improvements made accordingly, such as received and sent notes should all go under the same categories.
+After user testing, there are some improvements made, such as received and sent notes should all go under the same categories.
 Better to have avatar to recognize which section the user is at.
 They would like to know the impact of their messages.
-It is good to have a notification shown that reply has been sent successfully, etc.
+It is good to have a notification shown that reply is sent successfully, etc.

 <div class="kg-card kg-image-card kg-width-wide">